-This Island’s Mine was an experiment in close-up theatre, made for performance in people’s homes or around tables in pubs and clubs.
-It’s a play about the lived history of a particular place.
 Two characters, Barbara and Danny, build a tabletop map of the Dockfield area of Shipley, using ordinary household objects to represent its buildings.
 The changing objects chart the changing landscape of the area — as Danny and Barb explain what they’ve discovered about its history from digging around in Bradford library.
-They also tell their own stories of growing up here in the 1960s and 70s.
-The characters are fictional, but what they say is based on material drawn from interviews with a range of Dockfield residents both past and present.
+They also tell their own stories of growing up here in the 1960s and ’70s.
+The characters are fictional, but what they say is based on material drawn from interviews with a range of Dockfield residents past and present.
 The intimacy of the staging was designed to encourage spectators to contribute their own memories and observations, either during or after the play itself.
 In other words, it’s a play based on conversations, presented as a conversation (over a drink, around a table), which sought to encourage further conversation.

 Dockfield is a neighbourhood sandwiched between the River Aire and the Leeds-Liverpool Canal, with Bradford Beck on its western boundary (hence, “this island” – although it isn’t really one).
 It’s an area where residents have always lived alongside (and often worked in) the various mills and factories that grew up along the river and canal, taking advantage of the water supplies and/or the transport links they provided.
 The homes in the area include 19th Century mill cottages, 20th Century council houses, and now 21st Century new-build apartments, built on former mill sites.
+(See this blog post for a ‘history in maps’.)
 And it’s an area that’s still evolving, still changing, with new industries replacing old ones.
 Saltaire Brewery, for example, in the heart of Dockfield, was one of our performance venues.